-These connectors are for ATX power supply plugs.
-The power supply plugs are designed to fit these connectors in only one orientation.
+These connectors are for an ATX power supply.
+The plugs from the power supply are designed to fit these connectors in only one orientation.
 Find the proper orientation and push down firmly until the connectors completely fit.

-B75M-PLUS ATX power connectors
+A88XM-A ATX power connectors

-- We recommend that you use an ATX 12V Specification 2.3-compliant power supply unit (PSU) with a minimum of 300W power rating.
-This PSU type has 24-pin and 4-pin power plugs. - DO NOT forget to connect the 4-pin ATX +12V power plug.
+- We recommend that you use an ATX 12V Specification 2.0-compliant power supply unit (PSU) with a minimum of 300W power rating.
+This PSU type has 24-pin and 4-pin power plugs. - If you intend to use a PSU with 20-pin and 4-pin power plugs, ensure that the 20-pin power plug can provide at least 15 A on +12 V and that the PSU has a minimum power rating of 300W.
+The system may become unstable or may not boot up if the power is inadequate. - DO NOT forget to connect the 4-pin ATX +12V power plug.
 Otherwise, the system will not boot up. - We recommend that you use a PSU with higher power output when configuring a system with more power-consuming devices or when you intend to install additional devices.
 The system may become unstable or may not boot up if the power is inadequate. - If you are uncertain about the minimum power supply requirement for your system, refer to the Recommended Power Supply Wattage Calculator at http://support.asus.com/PowerSupplyCalculator/PSCalculator.aspx?SLanguage=en-us for details.